cityjson/cjdb/cj2pgsql/README.md

 ```

 ### Running the importer example:
+The password should be specified in the PGPASSWORD environment variable.

 ```
 pipenv run cj2pgsql.py -H localhost -U postgres -d postgres -s cjdb2 -p 5555 ~/Downloads/5870.jsonl
 ```